Hong Kong leader Carrie Lam set to announce delay to Sep 6 election as COVID-19 cases spike: Report

 Mrs Lam is expected to delay the poll for a year amid a spike in COVID-19 cases in the global financial hub, a move which would deal a blow to the pro-democracy opposition, Cable TV reported.

-The opposition was aiming to win a historic majority in the election given broad resentment of Beijing's imposition of a new national security law that has been widely criticised by Western countries as eroding citizens' rights.
+Having scored an overwhelming win in lower-level district council elections last year, the opposition was banking on keeping up the momentum gathered since anti-government protests erupted a year ago.

-The opposition was expecting a strong showing after an overwhelming win in lower-level district council elections last year, after months-long protests.
+Cable TV Mrs Lam would announce the delay in a news conference at 6 pm local time.

 READ: COVID-19: Hong Kong backtracks on restaurant dining ban, to allow with restrictions